I spend a lot of time struggling to find a way to gather all of these feelings constantly running through my mind.

 To never take for granted the little things your mom or bestie or sibling or partner does for you.

-And last, not least, and most simply:
+Last, not least, and most simply:

 To always remind your loved ones how much they mean to you.